ethiapath/diy-analytics/README.md

     [[plugins]]
     package = "netlify-plugin-diy-analytics"

-You might also want to add the following in `netlify.toml`, in case you've not defined a folder for functions in the UI:
+You'll also need to add the following in `netlify.toml`, in case you've not defined a folder for functions in the UI:

     [build]